-ETF seeks to set contribution rates that allow employers to better plan and meet contribution requirements.
 Under the funding methodology, ETF's actuary uses a smoothing mechanism for investment income or loss, known as the market recognition account (MRA) for the Core Fund investment activity.

 This account accumulates the difference between actual investment income or loss and expected investment income calculated at the long-term expected rate of return assumption of 7.2 percent.
 The difference is then distributed into the calculated plan net assets over a five-year period so that the expected investment income is affected by portions of the previous five years' amounts included in the MRA to determine the plan net assets.
-This results in less volatility in the plan net assets under the funding methodology, and thus, less volatility in the calculation of the contribution rates for employees and employees.
+This results in less volatility in the plan net assets under the funding methodology, and thus, less volatility in the calculation of the contribution rates for employers and employees.